 - Muscle tremors

-So, perhaps educating young people on the dangers of nicotine addiction would be a good angle for the government and schools (and parents) to take to discourage teen vaping, without placing it in the same category as smoking.
+So, perhaps educating young people on the dangers of nicotine addiction would be a good angle for the government and schools (and parents) to take in order to discourage teen vaping, without placing it in the same category as smoking.

 No easy answer on how to discourage teen vaping